Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 To compare health insurance prices, you can use [Tarifcheck](/out/tarifcheck-health).
 It just shows you prices.
 It does not help you pick the right insurance.

 If you already have German health insurance, tell your insurance company that you are now self-employed.
-When you have a job, they take health insurance contributions from your paycheque.
+When you have a job, they take health insurance contributions from your paycheck.
 When you are self-employed, they take the money from your bank account.
 If you have public health insurance, your monthly payments are based on your *estimated* income.

 **[How to choose health insurance ➞](/guides/german-health-insurance)**